r-kan/reminder/README.md

 [q]: Exit application

 # Contact
-If there is any question/request/bug, please contact *rkan* by its_right@msn.com without hesitation!
+Contact *rkan* by its_right@msn.com for any question/request/bug without hesitation

----
+***
-Watch screenshots and more other information at http://r-kan.github.io/reminder/
+Watch screenshots and more other information at http://r-kan.github.io/reminder/!